Welcome to Broadstone Equine Insurance

 Q: I board horses at my farm, but I don't teach lessons.
 Several independent instructors and trainers do come onto the premises to work with their clients, who board here.
 Do I need liability coverage for this, and if so, what type?

-A: An additional insured is a person or entity who has an insurable interest in the insured's activities and is therefore added to their policy--which gives them rights under that policy in the event they are sued due to the insured person's activities.
-There may be a cost to add an additional insured to a policy, though it is usually nominal.
+A: An Additional Insured is a person or entity who has an insurable interest in the insured's activities and is therefore added to their policy--which gives them rights under that policy in the event they are sued by a third party for bodily injury or property damage due to the insured person's covered activities.
+There may be a cost to add an Additional Insured to a policy, though it is usually nominal.

 Q: I teach riding lessons and train horses, but don't have my own facility--I travel to my clients.
 What kind of coverage should I have?

-A: You can purchase a Commercial Equine Liability policy that will follow you wherever you teach or train.
+A: You can purchase a Commercial Equine General Liability policy and also consider adding Care, Custody and Control coverage, and these can follow you wherever you teach or train within the continental U.S.

 Q: I have my clients sign a release of liability.
 Shouldn't this prevent them from suing me?